-You’ll need plants for your rain garden that will thrive in our climate and soils and of course are native.
+You’ll need plants for your rain garden that will thrive in our climate and soils and are, of course, native.
 Check out this list for Brunswick County.

-Extensive information about Managaing Water Runoff, Rain Gardens, Pond Management, and Native Plants for these areas can be found here at the Extension page on becoming a Low Impact Homeowner.
+Extensive information about Managing Water Runoff, Rain Gardens, Pond Management, and Native Plants for these areas can be found here at the Extension page on becoming a Low Impact Homeowner.

 - H2O-321 Rain Garden Plants: Muhlenbergia capillaris – Muhly Grass

 - H2O-322 Rain Garden Plants: Aquilegia canadensis – Eastern Red Columbine

 - H2O-324 Rain Garden Plants: Achillea millefolium – Yarrow

 - H2O-325 Rain Garden Plants: Iris sibirica

 - H2O-327 Rain Garden Plants: Winterberry (Ilex verticillata)

 - H2O-329 Rain Garden Plants: Butterfly Milkweed (Asclepias tuberosa)

 - H20-332 Rain Garden Plants: (Physocarpus opulifolius) – Ninebark